All Episodes

 All right, I have an idea.

-We are being told here, and let's let's examine more of this to set this up and illustrate this for you.
+We are being told here, and let's examine more of this to set this up and illustrate this for you.

 The enforcement mechanism that's already in the law on illegal immigration is deportation.

-As Tom Tancredo says you don't need any new law.
+As Tom Tancredo says, you don't need any new law.

 There's one right there that we could use.

-But well, can't do that, Russia.
+But well, we can't do that, Russia, again.

-Again, you don't understand.
+You don't understand.

-We've got 11 million of these people, 12 million.
+We've got 11 million of these people.

-Well, how are we going to find them?
+How are we going to find them?

-We're gonna round them up.
+We're going to round them up.

 Why?